WetHat/MarkdownToHtml/markdown/index.md

 > * Based on [Markdig](https://github.com/lunet-io/markdig),
 >   a fast, powerful, [CommonMark](http://commonmark.org/) compliant Markdown
 >   processor for .NET with more than 20 configurable extensions.
+> * Cascading build configurations.
+Each subtree in Markdown source tree can now
+>   have its dedicated build configuration.
+Among other things this makes it
+>   easy to configure the navitation bar in a directory specific way.
+>   **New!**

 # Installation and Update